DaveBackus/Data_Bootcamp_Book/graphs1.md

 ## Approach #2:  `plot(x,y)`

 Next up:  the popular `plot(x,y)` function from the pyplot module of Matplotlib.
+We used pyplot a lot when we started out, and suspect you will, too.

 We import the module with
 ```python
 import matplotlib.pyplot as plt
 ```
-This is a more explicit version of Matplotlib graphics in which we specify the `x` and `y` variables directly, as we did earlier with a scatter plot.
+This is a more explicit version of Matplotlib graphics in which we specify the `x` and `y` variables directly, much as we did earlier with a scatter plot.
 A typical statement has the form
 ```python
 plt.plot(x, y)
 ```
-We used pyplot a lot when we started out, and suspect you will, too.
-We'll see the same figures as before, but we get there with different syntax.
+The `plt.` identifies `plot()` as a pyplot function.
+This produces the same kinds of figures we saw earlier, but we get there by a different route.

 **Basic plots.** Compare these plots to our earlier ones.
 We start with GDP on its own: